skeema/skeema/doc/options.md

 When using the default of [workspace=temp-schema](#workspace), this option controls how to clean up temporary workspace schemas.
 See [the FAQ](faq.md#no-reliance-on-sql-parsing) for background on temporary workspace schemas.

 If false, the temporary workspace schema is dropped once it is no longer needed.
-If true, the schema will be kept in place, but will be emptied of tables.
+If true, the schema will be kept in place, but will be emptied of tables and routines.

 This option has no effect with other values of the [workspace](#workspace) option, such as [workspace=docker](#workspace).

+This option is deprecated as of Skeema v1.4.0, since dropping the temporary workspace schema is a safer approach with no real drawbacks.
+Dropping the schema does not require any additional privilege grants, and is performed in a way that minimizes any potential performance impact.

 ### safe-below-size